Dr Najaf Amin

 Najaf Amin

-Her main area of research is identifying biomarkers for neuro-psychiatric traits using serum/plasma-based and single cell-based multi-omics research including genomics, epigenomics, transcriptomics, proteomics and metabolomics as well as gut microbiome.
-Further, she is interested in identifying causal relationships using Mendelian Randomisation and translation of her findings using cell-based research.
+Her main area of research is identifying biomarkers for neuro-psychiatric traits using plasma/CSF/brain-based and single cell-based integrative multi-omics research.
+She works with molecular data including genomics, epigenomics, transcriptomics, proteomics and metabolomics as well as gut microbiome.
+She is also interested in identifying causal relationships using Mendelian Randomisation, and translation of her findings using cell-based research.
+Dr Amin has had over 330 scientific research papers published in various international journals and ranks among the top 200 scientists in the world in the field of genetics.

 Recent publications